General Bayesian quantile regression for counts via generative modeling: Analysis of length of hospital stay for acute myocardial infarction

 \subsection{Data and setting}

-Using the Worcester Heart Attack Survey (WHAS) data\footnote{The data is available in the R-package, \texttt{smoothHR}.}, we analyze the length of stay (number of days; \texttt{LoS}) for 500 patients hospitalized with acute myocardial infarction.
+Using the Worcester Heart Attack Survey (WHAS) data, available in the R package, \texttt{smoothHR}, we analyze the length of stay (number of days; \texttt{LoS}) for 500 patients hospitalized with acute myocardial infarction.
 The data also includes information on patients, which we use as covariates.
 They are the age of the patient (\texttt{age}), heart rate on the first day of hospitalization (\texttt{hr}), body mass index (\texttt{bmi}), diastolic blood pressure (\texttt{distbp}) and systolic blood pressure (\texttt{sysbp}).
-Figure~\ref{fig:whas} displays the scatter plots of \texttt{LoS} and covariates and histogram of \texttt{LoS}.
+Figure~\ref{fig:whas} of the supplementary material displays the scatter plots of \texttt{LoS} and covariates and histogram of \texttt{LoS}.
 In the scatter plots, while the lower conditional quantiles of \texttt{LoS} may not change with the covariate values, the covariates may have nonlinear effects on the upper conditional quantiles.
 Therefore, the relationship between the conditional quantiles of \texttt{LoS} and covariates may vary across quantiles.
 The proposed method is expected to reveal the varying effects of the covariates on the conditional quantiles of length of stay, providing a deeper insight into patient outcomes.
-Table~\ref{tab:summary} presents the sample averages and standard deviations of the variables.
+Table~\ref{tab:summary} of the supplementary material presents the sample averages and standard deviations of the variables.